-Vinyl test pressings are made to test the sound quality of the stampers; to make sure they are free of errors such as dropouts, and that they sound as intended, as the cutting process does have some impact on the sound.
+Vinyl test pressings are made to test the sound quality of the stampers; to make sure they are free of errors such as pops and clicks, dropouts, skips, and that they sound as intended, as the cutting process does have some impact on the sound.
 Obviously, they are pressed using the same stampers which will press the retail albums, so they will always have the same matrix codes as the retail pressing, unless the cut was rejected.
 Test pressings are usually pressed about one month ahead of release date and in very limited quantities, often no more than ten.
 They usually come with white labels or with generic pressing plant labels.
 Catalog numbers, dates, titles, and more may be handwritten or stamped on the labels or the inner sleeve.
 The text may have been written by the pressing plant, the record label, the distributor, by the original recipient, or by a collector.
 If the text is similar on several copies, the text is most likely written by any of the companies involved.

 Test pressings are inspected visually and played at the pressing plant.
 They may be sent to the cutting engineer, the band or their management, the producer, and the record label A&R person for approval.
 Remaining test pressings at the pressing plant may be recycled.